 [Def. of discrimination from 1937 Dictionary compared to today?]

 If Dr. Seuss’s creation methodology was truly was just letting his imagination go wild (which is definitely the consistent cover story (which doesn’t at all mean it isn’t true!)) then whatever muse or inspirational ether dropped these symbols into his mind hopefully did so to benefit mankind.

 The Cat in the Hat was the flagship book of Beginner books: the Random House imprint aimed at young children that was run by Ted Geisel, his wife Helen (who committed suicide after Ted fell in love with a younger married woman) and Phyllis Fraser, second wife of the founder of Random House, Bennet Cerf.
 Random House was and remains one of the largest publishers in the world.
 (It is still the world’s largest publisher of general interest paperbacks.)

 Bennet Cerf was a Jewish fella whose mother was a tobacco heiress.
-Throughout his life he was one of Ted Geisel’s biggest cheerleaders and told anyone who would listen that Ted was a genius.
+Throughout his life he was one of Ted Geisel’s biggest cheerleaders and told anyone who would listen that of all the talent at Random house, only Ted Geisel was a grue genius.
 Mr. Cerf said that he would publish anything that Ted created.